The purpose of this program is:

 Kenneth Hollier Award

 The KENNETH HOLLIER AWARD, named in honour of the orchestra’s founding musical director, was introduced six years ago to recognize promising young artists.
 It is available to string players and non-string players in alternate years.
-This year a prize of $500 was awarded.
-Congratulations to the 2017-2018 winner: Lynn Sue-A-Quan.
-Applications for 2018 are now open and are available to non-string players.
+This year a prize of $300 was awarded to two talent musicians.
+Congratulations to the 2018-2019 winners: Jocelyn Chong & Emma Foley

 The YOUSSEF-WARREN VIOLIN was donated by the Oakville-based Youssef Warren Foundation.
 This quality violin is to be loaned to a young violinist playing with the Oakville Symphony.
 Romano Gaiani, a master violinmaker from Ferrara, Italy, made the violin in 1993.
 Ian Morrison, violinist with the Oakville Symphony, also donated a “Handorff” bow to be used with the violin.
 Matthew Choi is currently playing this lovely violin.